MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 * [Tutorials to follow next](#tutorials-to-follow-next)

 ## Defining a SecurityCheck
-[Create a Java adapter](../../adapters/creating-adapters/) or use an exiting one.
+[Create a Java or JavaScript adapter](../../adapters/creating-adapters/) or use an exiting one.

 > When creating a Java adapter, the default template assumes the adapter will serve **resources**.
 It is the developer's choice to bundle Security Checks and resources in the same adapter, or to separate them into distinct adapters.
 To remove the default **resource** implementation, delete the files **[AdapterName]Application.java** and **[AdapterName]Resource.java**.
 Remove the `<JAXRSApplicationClass>` element from **adapter.xml** as well.